JNRowe/vim-configs/ftdetect/index.rst

 .. note::

-    The files in this directory have vint_’s ``ProhibitAutocmdWithNoGroup`` check disabled as :command:`vim` handles that in this instance.
+    The files in this directory have vint_’s ``ProhibitAutocmdWithNoGroup`` check disabled as |vim| handles that in this instance.
 See the help for :vimdoc:`ftdetect <filetype.txt#ftdetect>`` for more information.

 Contents
 --------